Hamden 3R Initiative: Rethink * Restructure * Results

 - August 2018: Continued Discussions and Exploration of Alternatives and Impact.
 View DMG Presentation to the Board of Education, August 16, 2018

 - September 2018: Community information, input and feedback session

 View Presentation of New Scenarios 8, 9 and 10.

 View Mylone and MacBroom Presentation - Facilities Master Plan for Scenarios 8, 9 and 10.

-- January - August 2020: Work with the community to implement changes
+- January - August 2020 and beyond: Work with the community to implement changes